jprochazk/rslox/README.md

 This implementation is compatible with clox, except for closures, which capture by value instead of by variable.

+To try out the language and see all its features, visit the [playground](https://lox.jan-prochazka.eu/)!

 ### Usage

 To see all possible flags, run: